-Apart from the major food principles like protein, carbohydrates, and fats, large number of food items we consume consists of indispensable components in them known as phytonutrients or plant-derived chemical substances.
-Although their calorific value is insignificant, inclusion in our diet in adequate levels of these inert compounds is imperative since the potential benefits in terms of their direct contribution to health promotion and disease prevention are really enormous.
+Apart from the major food principles like protein, carbohydrates, and fats, a large number of food items that we consume consists of indispensable components in them known as phytonutrients or plant-derived chemical substances.
+Although their contribution towards total calorific value ia insignificant, including these inert compounds in our diet in adequate quantities is imperative.
+The potential benefits in terms of their direct contribution to health promotion and disease prevention are really enormous.

 Photo courtesy: ms.Tea